Co-Pay and Reimbursement

 - Completely paperless—No physician cards or coupons needed.

-- These programs are for patients covered by commercial insurance.
+- This program is for patients covered by commercial insurance.

 - Costco Pharmacy